pingcap/docs-cn/migrate-large-mysql-shards-to-tidb.md

     block-allow-list: "bw-rule-1"     # Use the block and allow list configuration above.
 Replicate `my_db1` in instance 1.
     route-rules: ["route-rule-1"]     # Use the configured routing rule above to merge upstream tables.
 #       syncer-config-name: "global"  # Use the syncers configuration below.
-    meta:                             # The migration starting point of binlog when task-mode is incremental and there is no checkpoint in the downstream database.
-If there is a checkpoint, the checkpoint will be used.
+    meta:                             # The position where the binlog replication starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
+If the checkpoint exists, the checkpoint is used.
+If neither the `meta` configuration item nor the downstream database checkpoint exists, the migration starts from the latest binlog position of the upstream.
       binlog-name: "${binlog-name}"   # The log location recorded in ${data-path}/my_db1/metadata in Step 1.
 You can either specify binlog-name + binlog-pos or binlog-gtid.
 When the upstream database service is configured to switch master between different nodes automatically, use binlog GTID here.
       binlog-pos: ${binlog-position}
       # binlog-gtid:                  " For example: 09bec856-ba95-11ea-850a-58f2b4af5188:1-9"